Farfetch/kafkaflow/website/docs/guides/global-events.md

 ## Message Produce Completed Event {#message-produce-completed-event}

-The Message Produce Completed Event occurs when a message is successfully produced.
+The Message Produce Completed Event is triggered when a message is successfully produced or when error messages occur during the production process.
 Subscribing to this event enables you to track the successful completion of message production.

 ```csharp
 services.AddKafka(